AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 1. To [set the payment action](production.md#set-payment-services-as-payment-method), toggle **[!UICONTROL Payment action]** to `Authorize` or `Authorize and Capture`.
 1. To enable or disable credit card fields on the checkout page, toggle the **[!UICONTROL Show on checkout page]** selector.
 1. To enable or disable [card vaulting](#card-vaulting), toggle the **[!UICONTROL Vault enabled]** selector.
+1. To enable or disable [vaulted payment methods in the Admin](#card-vaulting) (for merchants to complete orders for customers in the Admin using their vaulted payment method), toggle the **[!UICONTROL Show vaulted methods in Admin]** selector.
 1. To enable or disable debug mode, toggle the **[!UICONTROL Debug Mode]** selector.
 1. Click **[!UICONTROL Save]**.